-But, is this a reason to look to Instagram for marketing’s needs?
+But, is this a reason to look to marketing with Instagram?

-Three reasons marketing on Instagram is relevant to your business are:
+Three reasons marketing with Instagram is relevant to your business are:

 Build Brand Recognition

 Set yourself apart from your competition with greater brand recognition.
 Reaching out and engaging potential customers with interesting photos and helpful information allows them to get to know your products without a hard sell approach.

 Luckily, Instagram is still wide open with possibilities.
 According to Instagram, there are 15 million business profiles active on their site.
 It sounds like a lot, but Facebook eclipses that number with 50 million!